shakfu/py-js/source/projects/README.md

 ### zpy

 The `zpy` consists of relatively thin zeromq (using the czmq wrapper) client embedded in a Max external.
 It talks to a corresponding server (written in python3) which is run (currently manually) in a separate process in a REQUEST-REPLY pattern.

 This prototype blocks the ui thread when it is run.
-The next example, `zthread`, solves this issue.
+The next example, `ztp`, solves this issue.

-### zthread
+### ztp

-`zthread` is a `zeromq` client + Max threads to make it non-blocking.
+The `ztp` external, the name refers to python, threaded and zeromq, is a `zeromq` client with Max threads to make it non-blocking and it spawns a zeromq python interpreter server.
 This works: one thread per zmq socket as per the zmq rules.

 ### jmx